Turtle Islands, Tawi-Tawi: Taganak Lighthouse Dispute

 The largest of the islands, Taganak, is near the entrance to Sandakan Bay.
 The lighthouse on the island, which was of practical importance to nearby North Borneo, became the subject of an international dispute known as the Taganak Lighthouse Dispute.
 The Treaty of Peace concluded in Paris between the United States and Spain on 10 December 1898, which ended the Spanish-American War.
 The 1930 international treaty dealing with the transfer of administration of the Turtle Islands including Taganak contained the following provision:

-At the time of the transfer of the island the Philippine government rejected the UK request that the Philippines pay for the cost of the lighthouse and that they provide for its maintenance in the future.
+At the time of the transfer of the island the Philippine government rejected the British request that the Philippines pay for the cost of the lighthouse, and provide for its future maintenance.
 The Manila government asserted that the obligations contained in the 1930 treaty "presupposes naturally that the lighthouse be in working condition at the time of the transfer and that its operation is necessary and will provide some public benefit to the United States, or its successor, the Philippines".
-Manila asserted that the lighthouse had been severely damaged in the war, that it had not been in operation since its destruction, and that the Philippines did not need its service.
-The government was willing to lease the site for the lighthouse to North Borneo for one peso per annum, as long as the British needed and used the facility.
-The United Kingdom view was that the Philippines was required under the terms of the 1930 treaty concerning the Turtle Islands to maintain the lighthouse in the future.
+Manila asserted that the lighthouse had been severely damaged in the war, that it had been out of service since its destruction, and that the Philippines did not need its service.
+The government was willing to lease the site for the lighthouse to North Borneo for one peso per annum, as long as the United Kingdom needed and used the facility.
+The British view was that the Philippines was required under the terms of the 1930 treaty concerning the Turtle Islands to maintain the lighthouse in the future.

-On 26 May 1948 the British Minister, Linton Foulds, in Manila wrote to the Philippine Secretary of Foreign Affairs, Joaquín Miguel Elizalde, calling again on the Philippine government to fulfil its obligations under the 1930 treaty as regards paying compensation for the lighthouse and providing for its operation as it remained in a state of ruin.
+On 26 May 1948, the British vice consul Linton Foulds stationed in Manila, wrote to the Philippine Secretary of Foreign Affairs, Joaquín Miguel Elizalde, calling again on the Philippine government to fulfil its obligations under the 1930 treaty as regards paying compensation for the lighthouse and providing for its operation as it remained in a state of ruin.
 On 23 July 1949 the Philippines responded in the same terms as it had at the time of the transfer.
 The parties remained in dispute.
 Prof. Vicente Abad Santos of the University of the Philippines and Lt.
 Col. Charles D.T.
-Lennhoff of the U.S. Army who reported on the Taganak Lighthouse Dispute in the American Journal of International Law assessed the arguments of the British and Philippine sides.
+Lennhoff of the United States Army who reported on the Taganak Lighthouse Dispute in the American Journal of International Law assessed the arguments of the British and Philippine sides.
 They concluded that "the Philippine Government is justified in refusing to pay...and in refusing to provide for [the lighthouse's] maintenance".

-Today, the abandoned lighthouse tower remains at the summit of the island.
+The British North Borneo government transferred the offshore lands of Borneo—Taganak, Bakkungan, Bayaua, Sibauang, and Lihiman Islands—to the Philippines on October 16, 1947.
+The unveiling of the marker on Taganak Island on June 26, 1948, was attended by M.G.
+Combe, representing Great Britain; former President Diosdado Macapagal for the Philippines; Princess Tarhata Kiram for the Sultanate; and Governor Capt.
+Kalingalan Caluang, son of Panglima Caluang, for Sulu.
+Today, the abandoned lighthouse tower remains on the summit of the island.